 Besides pornographic material being easily produced (leading to a new type of revenge porn), deepfakes have also shown potential as a political tool.

-Videos showing public figures, such as candidates, can be manipulated into giving false statements and influencing voters one way or another during a campaign.
-And since it has been proven that fake news gets distributed much faster than verified sources, this is now considered a national security issue.
+Videos showing public figures, such as candidates, can be manipulated into making false statements and influencing voters during a campaign.
+Since it has been proven that fake news gets distributed much faster than verified sources, this is now considered a national security issue.

 While the speeches were tongue-in-cheek, the creators were accused of hiding under the cloak of satire, fully knowing that many less tech-savvy viewers would take them at face value.

-On December 20, 2019, POTUS Donald Trump signed what became the nation’s first federal law regarding the new technology.
-Deepfake legislations are now part of the NDAA (National Defense Authorization Act) for the Fiscal Year 2020, a $738 billion defense policy bill passed by the House and Senate.
+On December 20, 2019, President Donald Trump signed what became the nation’s first federal law regarding the new technology.
+Deepfake legislation is now part of the NDAA (National Defense Authorization Act) for the Fiscal Year 2020, a $738 billion defense policy bill passed by the House and Senate.

-A comprehensive report has been required on the potential weaponization value of this new emerging technology, especially by foreign powers, especially considering China and Russia’s technical capabilities.
+A comprehensive report has been required on the potential weaponization value of this new emerging technology, especially by foreign powers considering China and Russia’s technical capabilities.

-The government is now required by the NDAA to notify Congress of any foreign deepfake disinformation activity targeting US elections.
-It’s also encouraged to fund the research for more deepfake detection technologies.
+The NDAA now requires the government to notify Congress of any foreign deep fake disinformation activity targeting US elections.
+The government is also encouraged to fund research for more deep fake detection technologies.

 Also, in 2019, Virginia became the first state to impose criminal penalties for the distribution of unconsented deepfake pornography, making it a Class 1 misdemeanor, punishable by up to 1 year in jail and a $2,500 fine.

-Texas followed suit in September that same year, prohibiting the creation and distribution of deepfake videos intended to harm the reputation of public office candidates or influence elections.
-By Texas law, a deepfake video is labeled as a video created with the intent to deceive, appearing to depict a real person performing an action that did not occur in reality.
+Texas followed suit in September of that same year, prohibiting the creation and distribution of deep fake videos intended to harm the reputation of public office candidates or influence elections.
+By Texas law, a deep fake video is labeled as “a video created with the intent to deceive, appearing to depict a real person performing an action that did not occur in reality.”

 A similar law is being reviewed by the UK government, specifically dealing with the making and sharing of unconsented intimate images.
 The same commission also tackles other digital misdemeanors, such as the extent to which revenge porn can be labeled as such and cyber flashing (which involves sending unsolicited sexual images).

 Other private endeavors have been set up across the world.
 The DFDC (DeepFake Detection Challenge) is one of them.
 Its goal is to be one step ahead in creating detection technologies and protecting users from malicious actions.
-The collective effort managed to generate more than 35,000 deepfake detection models.
+The collective effort generated more than 35,000 deep fake detection models.

 What Are The Upsides Of Deepfakes?

 Like pretty much everything else online, it’s not all that bad.
-Many industries such as entertainment, gaming, social media, education, digital communications, and even healthcare, science, and business are taking advantage of the technology’s positive aspects.
+Many industries, such as entertainment, gaming, social media, education, digital communications, healthcare, science, and business, are taking advantage of the technology’s positive aspects.

-There are several ways in which the Film Industry can benefit from deepfake technology.
-Apart from the ethical implications of casting departed actors without their direct consent, it can also improve amateur videos to professional quality, or recondition old, deteriorated footage.
+The film Industry can benefit from deep fake technology in several ways.
+Apart from the ethical implications of casting departed actors without their direct consent, it can also improve amateur videos to professional quality or recondition old, deteriorated footage.

-In the medical field, there’s extensive research being carried out to help recreate digital voices for people who lost their ability to speak due to illness.
+Extensive research is being carried out in the medical field to help recreate digital voices for people who have lost their ability to speak due to illness.

-GAN technology has also been successfully used to predict anomalies on X-ray images (negative samples) by reconstructing the input images of both normal and abnormal images and discriminating between them.
+GAN technology has also been successfully used to predict anomalies in X-ray images (negative samples) by reconstructing both normal and abnormal images’ input images and discriminating between them.

 Smart assistants such as Google Assistant, Siri, or Alexa may still be in their early stages, but they already provide help and company.
-With software using deep learning audio technology, they’ll soon provide an even more realistic experience, gaining more human traits in the process.
+With software using deep learning audio technology, they’ll soon provide an even more realistic experience, gaining more human traits.

 Another controversial service helps people deal with loss by digitally bringing a deceased loved one “back to life.”
 However, there’s a gray area between “comforting” and “traumatic.”
-Psychologists specialized in the grieving process and its recovery are pretty much split down the middle in this matter.
+Psychologists specialize in the grieving process, and its recovery is pretty much split down the middle in this matter.

 A Look Into The Future Of Deepfakes And Artificial Intelligence

-When it comes to Social Media, though widespread, Facebook, Twitter, Instagram, and LinkedIn are still considered in their pioneering stage; the first “real generation” social platforms after MySpace and Mirc.
+Though widespread in Social Media, Facebook, Twitter, Instagram, and LinkedIn are still considered pioneering platforms; they are the first “real generation” social platforms after MySpace and Mirc.

-One might rightly speculate what the new set of social platforms that will replace them in the upcoming decades will be.
-But one thing is for sure, deepfakes are certainly going to be an integral part of these.
+One might rightly speculate about the new social platforms that will replace them in the upcoming decades.
+But one thing is for sure: deep fakes are certainly going to be an integral part of these.

-Perhaps, virtual reality will also play an important role, creating an alternate digital medium for people to interact in, resembling reality even more closely.
-The success of video games such as Second Life is definitely an argument for this projection.
+Perhaps virtual reality will also play an important role, creating an alternate digital medium for people to interact in, resembling reality even more closely.
+The success of video games such as Second Life is an argument for this projection.

 What Are Deepfakes?
 Wrapping Up!

-Deepfakes are, clearly, here to stay, following a century-old trend of image manipulation.
+Deepfakes are here to stay, following a century-old trend of image manipulation.

-Advancements in A.I. technology will continue to blur the lines between what is tampered, and what is real, while social media will continue to spread the data worldwide in a matter of seconds.
-It is important to understand what deepfakes are and how they work to protect ourselves and our loved ones from any harm they might inflict as political or entertainment tools.
+Advancements in AI technology will continue to blur the lines between what is tampered with and what is real, while social media will continue to spread data worldwide in seconds.
+It is important to understand what deep fakes are and how they work to protect ourselves and our loved ones from any harm they might inflict as political or entertainment tools.

-If deepfakes got you worried and would like to learn more about your internet privacy solutions and personal reputation management, don’t hesitate to get in touch.
-Our team has the tools and technology needed to restore, protect, and defend your online reputation
+If deep fakes have you worried and you would like to learn more about your internet privacy solutions and personal reputation management, don’t hesitate to get in touch.
+Our team has the tools and technology to restore, protect, and defend your online reputation.

 For more similar topics, take a look at: